gmc-code/PC-algorithms/docs/flowcharts/flowcharts_input2.rst

                 In the incorrect pseudocode above, what keypress is missing before each PRINT and INPUT statements?
 Mark it in before each of the 3 lines.

+                The TAB character is used to indent the code.

                 .. code-block:: none

                     START